Grand Rapids–Itasca County Airport

-Scheduled commercial flights to Minneapolis via Mesaba Airlines were operated from 1973 until March 2004.
-Mesaba began an affiliation with Northwest Airlines in late 1984 at which time the service began operating as Northwest Airlink.
+Mesaba Airlines established a presence at the airport as a fixed-base operator in 1949.
+The company soon established its headquarters at the airport, beginning its first scheduled to Minneapolis in 1973.
+Mesaba's growth saw the airline's primary base relocate to Minneapolis–Saint Paul International Airport in the mid 1980s.
+Scheduled service continued through an affliation with Northwest Airlines until March 2004.

 Facilities and aircraft

 The airport covers an area of 1400 acres (567 ha) at an elevation of 1,355 feet (413 m) above mean sea level.

 In January 2017, there were 75 aircraft based at this airport: 71 single-engine, 3 multi-engine and 1 jet.